ivanpetrushev/audio-classifier/Readme.md

 ## Troubleshooting

-Alsa error on seek in long files:
+### ALSA error on seek (moving slider quickly) in long files:
 > ALSA lib pcm.c:8306:(snd_pcm_recover) underrun occurred

+Increase `self.slider_update_threshold_ms`.
+40ms is enough for me.
+If you still get this error, increase this value.

+### Slider not responding correctly

+Decrease `self.slider_update_threshold_ms` to get better response.
+Be careful, if you lower it too much, you might hit the problem above.